kdeldycke/plumage/readme.md

 ## Settings

-Plumage can be customized by adding these optionnal parameters to your `pelicanconf.py` file:
+Plumage can be customized by adding these optional parameters to your `pelicanconf.py` file:

 | Setting name                                                                                  | Default value | Description                                                                                                                                                    |